katavouta/katavouta.github.io/_pages/CV.md

 **Published in the leading Ocean and Climate Sciences journals:** Nature Geoscience, Journal of Climate, Journal of Physical Oceanography, Geophysical Research Letters, Journal of Geophysical Research, Biogeosciences, Ocean Modelling, Environmental Research Letters, PNAS.

-**6 of my papers are used and referenced in the IPCC Sixth Assessment Report, AR6**: Papers 6, 7, 9, 10, 11 and 12 in <a href="/Publications/">my publications</a>.
+**6 of my papers are used and referenced in the IPCC Sixth Assessment Report, AR6**: Papers 6, 7, 9, 10, 11 and 12 in <a href="/Publications/">my list of publications</a>.

 ---